The New Tummy Tuck – CombiTuck

 The CombiTuck is a combination of liposuction and a tummy tuck.
 You can wear tight fitting clothes, you don’t have to hide your loose or excess skin, and you can show off your belly again.
 The CombiTuck has less downtime than a traditional abdominoplasty or tummy tuck.
 With a CombiTuck, you can be back to your normal life in about a week!

-The standard price for a CombiTuck is $8,500 for the procedure, plus an additional $400-750 for sedation.
-A traditional tummy tuck is $7,500, plus sedation expenses.
+Our standard price for a CombiTuck starts at $8,500 for the procedure, plus an additional $400-750 for sedation.
+A traditional tummy tuck starts at $7,500, plus sedation expenses.

 The Combituck is part of a mommy makeover.